-----

 Platform-specific build options

-The builds for x86 platforms include a generational conservative garbage collector (this can be tested for through the presence of the :gencgc feature).
+The builds for x86, sparc, and ppc platforms include a generational conservative garbage collector (this can be tested for through the presence of the :gencgc feature).
 The other architectures use a stop-and-copy garbage collector.

 The x86 builds also include basic multiprocessing support (this can be tested for through the presence of the :mp feature).
 The implementation is based on stack groups, ie user-level threads, and not on kernel threads.
 The interface is very similar to the CLIM-SYS specification.